prafull2001/interactive-shell/README.md

 ### Redirection

+Allows the user to send ouput of a command to another specified file using the `>` operator:

+- `/bin/ls /tmp > output.txt`

 ## How it Works
-When a command is typed into the prompt, shell creates a child process using the `fork` syscall that executes the entered command using the `exec()` syscall while the parent process `wait()`s for the cihld to finish executing.
+When a command is typed into the prompt, shell creates a child process using the `fork` syscall that executes the entered command using the `exec()` syscall while the parent process `wait()`s for the child to finish executing.